CVE-2025-67728: CWE-77: Improper Neutralization of Special Elements used in a Command ('Command Injection') in ShaneIsrael fireshare

 Technical Analysis

-CVE-2025-67728 is a critical command injection vulnerability affecting ShaneIsrael's fireshare software, a self-hosted media and link sharing platform.
-Versions 1.2.30 and earlier improperly handle filenames during video file uploads.
-Specifically, the application concatenates the uploaded filename directly into a shell command without proper sanitization or neutralization of special characters.
-This flaw allows an attacker to craft a malicious filename containing shell metacharacters or path traversal sequences.
-When processed, these filenames can cause the server to execute arbitrary system commands or write files to arbitrary directories, leading to remote code execution (RCE).
-The vulnerability can be exploited by any authenticated user, or by unauthenticated users if the Public Uploads feature is enabled, significantly broadening the attack surface.
-The issue is classified under CWE-77 (Improper Neutralization of Special Elements used in a Command) and has a CVSS v3.1 base score of 9.8, reflecting its critical impact on confidentiality, integrity, and availability without requiring privileges or user interaction.
-No known exploits are currently reported in the wild, but the ease of exploitation and severity make it a high-risk vulnerability.
-The vendor fixed this issue in fireshare version 1.3.0 by properly sanitizing filenames and preventing command injection.
+CVE-2025-67728 is a command injection vulnerability classified under CWE-77 affecting ShaneIsrael's Fireshare, a self-hosted media and link sharing application.
+Versions prior to 1.3.0 improperly handle user-supplied filenames during video file uploads.
+Specifically, the filename is concatenated directly into a shell command without proper sanitization or neutralization of special characters.
+This flaw enables attackers to craft malicious filenames containing shell metacharacters or path traversal sequences, which the system executes on the host.
+The vulnerability can be exploited by authenticated users or unauthenticated users if the Public Uploads feature is enabled, allowing attackers to upload files to arbitrary directories or execute arbitrary system commands remotely.
+The impact includes remote code execution, full system compromise, data exfiltration, and disruption of service.
+The vulnerability has a CVSS 3.1 base score of 9.8, reflecting its critical nature with network attack vector, no privileges or user interaction required, and high impact on confidentiality, integrity, and availability.
+No known exploits are reported in the wild yet, but the ease of exploitation and severity necessitate urgent remediation.
+The vendor fixed the issue in Fireshare version 1.3.0 by properly sanitizing filenames and preventing command injection.

 Potential Impact